srama2512/srama2512.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Research Assistant at <a href='https://www.utexas.edu/'>UT Austin</a>.
+subtitle: Joining as a PostDoc at Apple.

 profile:
   align: right